rmct/rmctbot/README.md

 rmctbot
 =======

-An IRC bot for the public RMCT channels
+A chat bot for the public RMCT channels